PechimuthuMithil/WinterProject_2023/README.md

 ## Search algorithm
 Current methods used:
 1) Searching the database of found items using `Jaccard Similarity`.
 The source code for this can be found in JaccardRanker.py.
 This ranker is also optimized by using multiple threads of execution to search through the database.
 2) Searching a vector database, by encoding the user's query using sentence transformers or using the [OpenAI API](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings). `Cosine Similarity` is used in this case.
-The surce code can be found in the ProposedRanker.pynb.
+The surce code can be found in the ProposedRanker.ipynb.